jaywink/ansible-mailman-bundler/README.md

 ### Status

 This role is not production ready yet.
-Some TODO's:

-* Currently HTTP only is served.
-HTTPS via LetsEncrypt coming up.
-* Mailman3 should use the PostgreSQL database.
-* Mailman-web uWSGI config is crazy
-* Mailman3 upstart config needs work
-* Mailman3 configuration cannot be done yet
+See issues.

 ### Requirements